bashrc2/epicyon/README_commandline.md

-rp                                    Repeat the last post like                                  Like the last post unlike                                Unlike the last post reply                                 Reply to the last post post                                  Create a new post post to [handle]                      Create a new direct message
+rp                                    Repeat the last post like                                  Like the last post unlike                                Unlike the last post bookmark                              Bookmark the last post unbookmark                            Unbookmark the last post reply                                 Reply to the last post post                                  Create a new post post to [handle]                      Create a new direct message